 Converted template import

-Example of importing any template to a Sunlight cluster as long as it has been converted before hand.
+Example of importing any template to a Sunlight cluster as long as it has been converted in advance.

 Choosing this cluster in the SIM we can navigate and see the VM that we have just created.